Skip to content

 • Streamlined Scripting: Keeps string manipulations inline and shell-native, simplifying the script's logic.

-• Enhanced Portability: Improves script portability across different Unix-like systems by avoiding dependency on external tools, which may vary in availability or functionality.
+• Enhanced Portability: Enhances script portability across different Unix-like systems by avoiding dependencies on external tools that may not be available or consistent in functionality.

 Examples